 The video that worked on YouTube, but not on Facebook

 When we launched Japan, we went all out on a edit (shot by the awesome Jay Grant) that didn't go all that well on Facebook.
 Too slow.

-But it worked on YouTube, where people are used to watching slightly longer format video.
+But it worked on YouTube as a TrueView pre-roll, where people are used to watching slightly longer format video.

 The video that was silly enough to work

 This video starring top Australian finless surfers Raf and Ari Browne was a crazy idea from founder Mitch Taylor, and it proved to come together very nicely on a weekend up at Byron.
 We didn't care if it worked or didn't because we were having fun making it.
 In hindsight that's a good mentality to have, because it really takes the pressure off.

 I always wanted us to crack a watchable, non-skippable YouTube pre-roll that had cheap view-through, but a huge impact on brand love.
 This one, unlike quick-and-dirty Facebook stuff, took months to write and rewrite, but we got there.
 This had a huge impact on revenue, and the average view-through sits will above 2 minutes.